programminGuy/Hello_World/README.md

 # Hello World in different languages
-Everyone can contribute by writing hello world in different language.
+Anyone can contribute by writing hello world in different language.